pitchmuc/aepp/docs/queryservice.md

 ## InteractiveQuery

+**NOTE** : The `InteractiveQuery` can be used if you have postegreSQL server install on your machine.
+In order to install postGreSQL server, please follow the instruction here: https://www.postgresql.org/download/

 The InteractiveQuery class is a way to directly request Query Service from your local environment.\
 You can generate the instance of this class by passing the `connection()` result.